What We Use

 We have NEVER used sand.
-We used to use Ground Walnut Shells years ago, but after research and speaking with reptile vets and other breeders we saw the potential for impaction was too great.
+We used to use Ground Walnut Shells years ago, but after research and speaking with reptile vets and other breeders we saw the potential for impaction was too great as the shells will not be fully digested.
 Now we use a combination of paper towels and slate tile.
-Paper towels are great for east spot cleaning and the slate helps keep their nails trim.
+Paper towels are great for easy spot cleaning and the slate helps keep their nails trim.

 Healthy vs. Pretty

 I joke a lot when bringing up this subject because for some reason people get so incredibly defensive about it; as if telling them that a certain substrate they are using is harmful was a personal insult.
 It amazes me that some people will not even consider other alternatives because they think their enclosure wont look as 'cool' or they are so stubborn and don't want to appear 'wrong' even for the sake of their dragon.
 The fact is they are not the ones who are 'wrong' they are just uneducated and assume that every bag of substrate at a pet store is safe to use, this sadly could not be further from the truth.
 And of course it doesn't help that a lot of pet store employees seem to be uneducated themselves.
 I hope you read this entire page and take from it a realization that a 'pretty' vivarium is less important than a healthy dragon.

 Get the Facts